eliashaeussler/typo3-warming/Documentation/Configuration/SiteConfiguration.rst

     Caches can be warmed up only if the entry point of the site contains the full domain name.

-The cache warmup is based of the configured sites in the TYPO3 installation.
+Cache warmup is based on the configured sites in the TYPO3 installation.
 Therefore, in order to control the cache warmup behavior, the site configuration can be used.
 The following configuration options are available for this purpose:

 ..  confval:: xml_sitemap_path (site)